 Xbox Series X restock update: Inventory news for Best Buy, Amazon, Target, Walmart, more

-Microsoft's next-generation console has been out of stock since launch last year.
-Here's what we know about when to expect new inventory.
+Microsoft's next-generation console has been out of stock since the launch in November.
+Here's what we know about when to expect ventory.

 More in www.cnet.com